-[Kanagawa Traditional Culture Children's Seasonal Almanac] Tsugaru shamisen player and DJ, DJ Tei talks about Japanese traditional culture
+[Kanagawa Traditional Culture Children's Seasonal Calendar] Tsugaru Shamisen player and DJ, DJ Tei, talks about Japanese traditional culture

-The Kanagawa Traditional Culture Children's Almanac, an event where visitors can experience the traditional culture that has been passed down in Kanagawa Prefecture, was held at the Kanagawa Prefectural Youth Center on Saturday, October 26, 2024.
-This year, DJ Mikado, who is very popular at clubs and discos and is a regular on FM Yokohama's programs, appeared.
-We asked him about his multifaceted side as a Tsugaru shamisen player under the name Mikado Masamine and his activities as a folk song ambassador, his journey so far, and the appeal of folk songs.
+The "2024 Kanagawa Traditional Culture Children's Seasonal Calendar," an event where children could experience the traditional culture that has been passed down in Kanagawa Prefecture, was held at the Kanagawa Prefectural Youth Center on Saturday, October 26, 2024.
+This year's event featured DJ Mikado, who is extremely popular at clubs and discos and a regular on FM Yokohama.
+He plays the Tsugaru shamisen under the name Mikado Masamine and is active as a folk song ambassador.
+We spoke to him about his multifaceted side, his journey to date, and the appeal of folk songs.

 (October 8, 2024 at the Kanagawa Prefectural Youth Center Momijizaka Hall)